concord-consortium/secure-samesite-cookies/README.md

 ## Usage

-If you bundle "rack-same_site_cookies", Rack::UserAgent will be automatically inserted when started.
+If you bundle "rack-same_site_cookies", Rack::SecureSamesiteCookies will be automatically inserted when started.

 ## Development